kristaldimayuga/A-Turtles-Journey/README.md

 | **SDG 4: Quality Education**        | Promotes awareness through interactive learning and informative quizzes.    |
 | **SDG 14: Life Below Water**        | Highlights marine conservation and addresses ocean pollution challenges.    |
 | **SDG 17: Partnerships for the Goals** | Encourages collaboration for global environmental advocacy.                 |

-### SDG Application
-- Educating players on **marine biodiversity** and the impacts of pollution and habitat destruction.
-- Promoting conservation practices through game content inspired by real-world environmental challenges.
-- Encouraging players to reflect on their role in protecting marine ecosystems.

----

-## 📖 Usage Guidelines
-1. **Start the Game** 🐢 - Launch the game and dive into the ocean!
-2. **Make an account** 🧾 - Enter your `username` and generate your `player_id`
-3. **Interact with Characters** 🐠 - Meet friends like Jake the loggerhead turtle and Oscar the octopus.
-4. **Solve Challenges & Quizzes** 🎮 - Complete mini-games to progress and learn fascinating facts.
-5. **Track Your Journey** 📈 - Save your progress as you help the turtle overcome ocean hazards.
-6. **Have Fun & Learn** 🌍 - Explore the underwater world while gaining insights into ocean conservation.

 ---

 ## 💻 Project Development